Azure-Samples/spring-data-cassandra-on-azure/README.md

 - java
 products:
 - azure
-description: "This sample shows how to use Spring Data Apache Cassandra module with Azure CosmosDB service."
+description: "This sample shows how to use Spring Data Apache Cassandra module with Azure Cosmos DB service."
 urlFragment: spring-data-cassandra-on-azure
 ---

 # Spring Data Apache Cassandra on Azure

-This sample shows how to use Spring Data Apache Cassandra module with Azure CosmosDB service.
+This sample shows how to use Spring Data Apache Cassandra module with Azure Cosmos DB service.

 ## TOC